vvv214/vvv214.github.io/_pages/misc.md

 Personal
 ======
 * I grew up in Zibo, Shandong.
 At the age of 15, I moved to Shanghai, in which I live for 8 years.
-During my undergrad, I spent 2 months in Dublin, 4 months in Taiwan, and 2 months in Hong Kong.
+During my undergrad, I spent 2 months in Dublin (University College Dublin), 4 months in Taiwan (National Tsing Hua University), and 2 months in Hong Kong (the University of Hong Kong).
 * I am curious about new things.
-* I like practical optimization: one is to optimize my daily routines/activities; the other is online optimization (e.g., choosing what to cook and what to buy).
-* I prefer to finish trivial things first (e.g., I finished this website).

 Interest
 ======
+* Watching youtube videos, e.g., movie recaps, gaming videos (of Warcraft 3, to help me sleep) , vlogs, etc.
 * Playing sports: I like to participate in fun activities.
   - Enjoy: basketball>hiking>badminton>tennis
   - Do not like: table tennis, workout, running, swimming (I feel boring and painful)
 * Cooking
-* Watching youtube videos, e.g., movie recaps, gaming videos (of Warcraft 3, to help me sleep) , vlogs, etc.

 Others